‘Bhad Bhabie’ Is Apparently Hating The New Kanye West And Lil Pump Song

 She’s a 15-year-old internet personality and rapper who is never shy to say exactly what’s on her mind.
 Danielle Bregoli, also known by her stage name, Bhad Bhabie, is known for having an abrasive tone when giving thoughts on just about any subject.

-Recently she jumped in front of her camera to give a review of Kanye West’s new song “I Love It” featuring Lil Pump, according to AllHipHop.
+Recently, she jumped in front of her camera to give a review of Kanye West’s new song “I Love It” featuring Lil Pump, according to AllHipHop.

 The verdict?
 She didn’t like it.
-Not even a lithe bit.
+Not even a little bit.
 As is common with Bregoli, she delivered an expletive-filled opinion and blasted the new song as “the worst rap song of all time.”

 While she may not have intended any disrespect, it’s tough to see how either rapper wouldn’t feel some offense to the suggestion of having made the all-time worst rap song.
-Kanye especially is known for not taking criticisms particularly well.
+Kanye, especially, is known for not taking criticisms particularly well.

 Bregoli has not just been in the news regarding Kanye West and Lil Pump, she’s also chimed in her two cents on Eminem’s most recent release, Kamikaze.

-Eminem’s new album features a song in which some fans of Bhad Babie found to be oddly similar to a flow exhibited on her album.
-Twitter was blowing up about the controversy briefly, before Bregoli put the conversation to rest, for the most part.
+Eminem’s new album features a song which some fans of Bhad Babie found to be oddly similar to a flow exhibited on her album.
+Twitter was blowing up about the controversy briefly before Bregoli put the conversation to rest, for the most part.

-It seems Eminem is one rapper she wants no beef with, saying “I’ll take that compliment” in regard to their comparison between the two.
+It seems Eminem is one rapper she wants no beef with, saying “I’ll take that compliment” in regard to the comparison between the two.

 I’ll take that compliment https://t.co/XwDFNoqb9G